christgau/wsdd/README.md

 # Installation

-## Operating System and Distribution-Dependant Instructions
+## Operating System and Distribution-Depending Instructions

+This section provides instructions how to install wsdd on different OS distributions.
+Sufficient privileges are assumed to be in effect, e.g. by being root or using sudo.

 ### Arch Linux